rinty6/food-recognition-api/README.md

 This folder contains the Python / FastAPI food recognition service used by GoodHealthMate.
 It receives a food image from the app flow, runs a ResNet-50 image classifier, returns the top food prediction with alternatives, and enriches the top result with nutrition data where available.

-The deeper architecture explainer lives in [ARCHITECTURE.html](ARCHITECTURE.html).
-This README is the quick developer-facing version for GitHub.

 ## Food Recognition Flow

 The mobile app should call the main Node / Express backend first.
 The backend then proxies the request to this FastAPI service with a server-side token, so the recognition service is not exposed directly to the app client.